-Additions made in terms of Section 5.2 of this Practice Note are based on local tone rate adjusted in terms of the SAA Industrial Practice Note 1 (Valuation of Factories, Warehouses, Workshops and Stores) to reflect variations including age and condition.
-It follows that these additions will already reflect "norm" age and condition in terms of SAA Basic Principles Committee Practice Note 2 (Contractor's Basis Valuations).
+Additions made in terms of Section 5.2 of this Practice Note are based on local tone rate adjusted in terms of the SAA Industrial Practice Note 1 (Comparative Principle) to reflect variations including age and condition.
+It follows that these additions will already reflect "norm" age and condition from the table below.
 Particular care should however be taken to adjust the cold store addition to reflect an appropriate age allowance in cases where cold store finishes have been installed within an existing warehouse at a later date.

-Valuers should appreciate that the operation of a cold store can lead to faster deterioration resulting in higher maintenance costs in comparison with conventional industrial buildings.
+Valuers should appreciate that the operation of a cold store can lead to faster depreciation resulting in higher maintenance costs in comparison with conventional industrial buildings.
 Where an ancillary cold store has clearly deteriorated more than an ambient warehouse then allowance may be based on its equivalent age.

-6.2 Type 1 Stand-alone purpose built cold stores
+6.2 Stand-alone purpose built cold stores